geoserver/geoserver/doc/en/user/source/webadmin/security/ugr.rst

    * - Group name
      - The name of the group
    * - Enabled
-     - When checked, the group will be active.
+     - When selected the group will be active
    * - Role list
      - Full list of roles, including a list of roles to which the group is associated.
 Association can be toggled here via the arrow buttons.
    * - Add a new role
-     - Shortcut to adding a new role.
+     - Shortcut to adding a new role

 In this menu, user/group services can be added, removed, or edited.
 By default, there is one user/group service in GeoServer, which is :ref:`XML-based <sec_rolesystem_usergroupxml>`.
 It is encrypted with :ref:`Weak PBE <sec_passwd_encryption>` and uses the default :ref:`password policy <sec_passwd_policy>`.
 It is also possible to have a user/group service based on :ref:`JDBC <sec_rolesystem_usergroupjdbc>` with or without JNDI.

 .. _webadmin_sec_roleservices:

 Role services
 -------------

 In this menu, role services can be added, removed, or edited.
 By default, the active role service in GeoServer is :ref:`XML-based <sec_rolesystem_rolexml>`, but it is also possible to have a role service based on :ref:`JDBC <sec_rolesystem_rolejdbc>`, with or without JNDI.

 The Administrator role is called ``ROLE_ADMINISTRATOR``.